 During the evaluation, you will have appointments with many specialists in addition to members of the liver transplant team.
 You will also have lab work and diagnostic tests performed.
 The tests vary for each person.

 Below is a video of the Liver Pre-Transplant Education Class.
 For best results, use Chrome or Firefox web browsers.
-You can view the slides here.
+You can also view the slides here.

 Selection process and waitlist

 After all the testing and appointments have been completed, your case is presented at the liver committee review meeting which is held once a week.
 Members of the liver transplant team are present and your case is discussed.
 It will be decided if you meet all the criteria to be a liver transplant candidate.